 Leather Drafting Chairs

 This type combines the look and feel of a luxury office chair with the height of a drafting seat.
-The chair has a wide design with armrests and offers options for both authentic and synthetic leather upholstery.
+The chair has a wide design with armrests and offers authentic and synthetic leather upholstery options.

 Leather Drafting Chair

-The backrest and seat pad are thicker than other designs, focusing on comfort above all else.
-A pneumatic system gives you the opportunity to change the height as needed.
+The backrest and seat pad are thicker than other designs, focusing on comfort.
+A pneumatic system allows you to change the height as needed.

 Leaning Drafting Stools

-If you don’t plan on moving the chair very often, a leaning stool is an excellent option.
-This new model of drafting chair has a stationary base as a flexible support that allows you to lean towards your table effortlessly.
+A leaning stool is an excellent option if you don’t plan on moving the chair very often.
+This new model of drafting chair has a stationary base as flexible support that allows you to effortlessly lean towards your table.

 Leaning Drafting Stool